R-Santev/BitcoinTransactionsService/README.md

-# GoStartups_firstDemo
- My first demo project for GoStartups
+# Transactions Service for Bitcoin blockchain